TylerB260/sqlite-nfs-chemotherapy/README.md

 - `CHEMO_DB4` = `/var/stop_mounting_dbs.db` - Additional database file.
 - `CHEMO_DB5` = `/bin/why_are_you_the_way_that_you_are.potato` - Additional database file.
 - `CHEMO_CADENCE` = `900` - How often are your databases written back to the NFS share? **This is an integer in seconds.**
-- `CHEMO_ENTRYPOINT` = `` - Overwriting the container's entrypoint? be a good person and call it from here so your stuff works.
 - `PUID` = `(container's user)` - What user (id) should own the symlink?
 If you're using LinuxServer.io containers you've seen this before.
 If you don't specify anything its smart enough to figure it out.
    - If you get read only database errors, this is likely why.
 Especially likely if you're using NFS since permissions are probably trash.
 - `PGID` = `(container's group)` - What group (id) should own the symlink?
 Again, the script is somehow smart enough to figure it out on its own if you don't speciy anything.